rswagner13/Pokemon-App/README.md

 | /seed                 |              |       GET       |  delete & create |                         |      YES     |
 | /about                |              |       GET       |                  |       about.ejs         |      YES     |
 | /*                    |              |       GET       |                  |       404.ejs           |       NO     |

+### ⚠️❌💫 Unsolved Problems/Major Hurtles
+---
+* Holding Spot

+### ▶️ Next Steps
+---
+* Leveraging the PokeAPI to obtain Pokemon information, rather than having the user manually enter the Pokemon into the app.
+*